Asoka Peiris: Personal life

 Ashoka Peiris was born in 1942 in Moratuwa, Colombo.
 His father died when he was about 16 years old.
 His preliminary education was at Presbyterian Girls' High School, Dehiwela and Ferguson's Girls' High School under Ms. Brooks.
 Then he attended S. Thomas' College, Mount Lavinia for secondary education.
 He was married to Chithra Peiris and the couple had two sons, Prakash and Eshantha, and one daughter, Menaka.
 After the marriage, he worked at Wellawatta Spinning and Weaving Mills, where he met Lester.

 He had 6 grandchildren.
-Amrith, Dharaka & Amandhi are the children of his older son Prakash.
+Amrith, Dharaka and Amandhi are the children of his older son Prakash.
 Emma is the daughter of his second son Eshantha.
-Meshaak & Mareesha are the children of his daughter Menaka.
+Meshaak and Mareesha are the children of his daughter Menaka.

 He died on 24 December 2007 due to a heart attack at the age of 65.
 His funeral took place in Holy Emmanuel Church Moratuwa.
 He was buried at the Holy Emmanuel Church Cemetery on 29th Friday, 2007 at 3 pm.